-Homemade Caramel Corn is one of those sweet-salty treats that I cannot resist!
-Park a bowlful in front of me during a football game and it will be devoured by halftime!
+Homemade Caramel Corn is one of those sweet-salty treats that is irresistible!
+Making caramel corn at home is easy and so delicious.
+A bowlful within reach during a football game will be devoured by halftime!

 - 3 bags microwave popcorn, (I use Natural Simply Salted Orville Redenbacher), popped with unpopped kernels removed